Building connections for a better world through music.

 A highly experienced music educator, creative producer and arts leader, Emily brings a wealth of valuable knowledge & skills to the arts and education sector.
 Through Connecting the Dots in Music, Emily strategically conceives and delivers high-impact music programs in partnership with diverse organisations, services and artists.
 With an emphasis on “building connections for a better world through music”, Emily applies systems-level thinking to embed inclusive music education programs of highest quality, for all to access.

-Having established herself within a global network of arts education leaders, Emily has a deep understanding of best-practice music education and community engagement models.
+Having established herself within a network of arts education leaders, Emily has a deep understanding of best-practice music education and community engagement models.
 With an aim to proving the significant possibilities that deep-level collaborations hold, Emily has spent the past twelve months delivering pioneering projects - each one addressing an identified need within the current music education ecosystem.
 The level of innovation and positive community impact of these projects has received international attention:

+Selected to the exclusive Global Leaders Program in 2020/21, Emily is committed to achieving positive social impact through music and worldwide connections.
 As a recipient of a 2019 Arts SA Individual Development Grant, Emily spent time with numerous arts organisations, government bodies and music leaders in New York, London, Seattle and Portland.
 She explored different examples of education partnerships, collaborative structures and collective leadership approaches, with a view to tailoring a unique platform for South Australia.
 In 2014, she won a scholarship to travel overseas to learn about creative collaborations involving leading arts organisations and educational institutions, including the Berlin Philharmonic Orchestra, London Symphony Orchestra, Wigmore Hall, and UK Music Education Hubs.

 From 2013-2018, Emily led the Learning & Community Engagement Program for the Adelaide Symphony Orchestra, where she overhauled and redesigned the organisation’s education program.
 Her unique student mentorship and workforce development initiatives, community partnerships, and cutting-edge creative projects have been widely celebrated.
 The Petrushka Project – the first creative program of its kind by an Australian orchestra and a 2016 Ruby Awards finalist – saw 32 young musicians work with acclaimed artists Paul Rissmann to collectively reimagine one of Stravinsky’s ballet scores.
 Committed to generating new works for young people, Emily has conceived and produced a number of noteworthy commissions for families and schools.
 The Bush Concert, composed by Mark Simeon Ferguson for the ASO in 2015, has since been enjoyed by tens of thousands of young people across Australia and China, including performances by the Sydney Symphony Orchestra at the Sydney Opera House and Melbourne Youth Orchestra.